 One effective method for capturing frogs is to use live traps.
 Trapping can be done by placing a trap baited with frog food such as insects, worms, or small fish.
 Remember to check the trap regularly to release the captured frogs far away from your home.

 By mixing equal parts vinegar and water, you can create a deterrent spray that causes a burning sensation on the frogs’ feet, discouraging them from returning to the area.
+This works well for keeping frogs away from your garden as well.
 Be cautious when using this method and avoid spraying vinegar on any nearby plants.

 Cleaning and Maintenance of Septic Tank